ripunjaynarula/sql-atlan/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# This app is made using ReactJS framework

-## Available Scripts
+## Available Scripts for the framework

 In the project directory, you can run: